* DATA STRUCTURE APTITUDE *

 transactions.

 106. What are Armstrong rules?
-How do we say that
+How do

 they are complete and/or sound?